Mucktros/ITSeterraAddon/README.md

 And that's it!

 ---
+## Installation For Firefox 📥
+1. Install the add-on from the firefox add-on store: https://addons.mozilla.org/en-US/firefox/addon/afdusrt-s-steera-ptl-features/
+2. That's it!

+**If The Link Doesnt Work Do This**:

+### Firefox Manual Installation Instructions

+1. Download the latest release from the [ITSeterraAddon GitHub Releases](https://github.com/Mucktros/ITSterraAddon/releases/latest) (make sure to **download the release, not the source code**).
+2. Go to `about:debugging`
+3. Click On **This Firefox**.
+4. Click On Load **Temporary Addon-on**.
+5. Select the .Zip file and click Open.

+And thats's it!

+---
 ## Credits 👏

 - **NekoXIII** – For the original SeterraAddon, which laid the groundwork for this project.